What does digital product passport mean?

 Minespider commentary

 Digital product passport is often reduced to the thing a customer scans, but the more useful definition is the structured product-specific data set behind the access point.
-The hard part is keeping product identity, supplier data, evidence, access rights, and lifecycle updates connected as a product moves through the market and value chain.
-For Minespider, the DPP becomes valuable when it turns scattered compliance inputs into a governed record that different actors can trust and use.
+The hard part is keeping product identity, supplier data, evidence, access rights, and lifecycle updates connected so the passport can support real decisions rather than act as a polished product page.

 Common confusions